AdobeDocs/analytics-platform.en/help/stitching/overview.md

 ### Prerequisites

-The following prerequisites do apply specifically to graph-based stitching:
+The following prerequisites apply specifically to graph-based stitching:

 - The event dataset in Adobe Experience Platform, to which you want to apply stitching, must have one column that identifies a visitor on every row, the **persistent ID**.
 For example, a visitor ID generated by an Adobe Analytics AppMeasurement library or an ECID generated by the Adobe Experience Cloud Identity Service.
 - the identity graph from Experience Cloud Identity Service must have a namespace (for example `Email`, or `Phone`) you want to use during stitching to resolve the **transient ID**.
 See [Experience Platform Identity Service](https://experienceleague.adobe.com/en/docs/experience-platform/identity/home) for more information.